jshuhler/javascript-exercises/06_repeatString/README.md

 - What inputs does the function need to achieve its goal?

 - How can you iteratively build up the final string, using one of the inputs to control the repetition?

+# NOTES
+- create a new array
+- use push to add the passed string to the array n number of times
+- use join to pass the array as a single string